-Bimini Capital is a specialty finance company that primarily invests in mortgage-backed securities ("MBS").
-The principal and interest payments of these MBS are guaranteed by the Federal National Mortgage Association ("Fannie Mae"), the Federal Home Loan Mortgage Corporation, ("Freddie Mac") or the Government National Mortgage Association ("Ginnie Mae" and, collectively with Fannie Mae and Freddie Mac, "GSEs") and are backed primarily by single-family residential mortgage loans.
+Bimini Capital Management, Inc., a Maryland corporation ("Bimini Capital" and, collectively with its subsidiaries, the "Company," "we", "us" or "our") is a specialty finance company that primarily invests in mortgage-backed securities ("MBS"), for both our own portfolio and as the external manager of Orchid Island Capital, Inc. ("Orchid").
+In both cases, the principal and interest payments of these MBS are guaranteed by the Federal National Mortgage Association ("Fannie Mae"), the Federal Home Loan Mortgage Corporation, ("Freddie Mac") or the Government National Mortgage Association ("Ginnie Mae" and, collectively with Fannie Mae and Freddie Mac, "GSEs") and are backed primarily by single-family residential mortgage loans.
 We refer to these types of MBS as Agency MBS.
-Our investment strategy focuses on, and our portfolio consists of, two categories of Agency MBS: (i) traditional pass-through Agency MBS and (ii) structured Agency MBS, such as collateralized mortgage obligations ("CMOs"), interest only securities ("IOs"), inverse interest only securities ("IIOs") and principal only ("POs"), among other types of structured Agency MBS.
-Bimini Capital's website is located at http://www.biminicapital.com.
-Information on our website is not part of this Annual Report on Form 10-K.
+The investment strategy focuses on, and the portfolios consist of, two categories of Agency MBS: (i) traditional pass-through Agency MBS and (ii) structured Agency MBS, such as collateralized mortgage obligations ("CMOs"), interest only securities ("IOs"), inverse interest only securities ("IIOs") and principal only securities ("POs"), among other types of structured Agency MBS.
+References to the general management of the Company's portfolio of MBS refer to the operations Bimini Capital and its wholly-owned subsidiary, Royal Palm Capital, LLC (formerly known as MortCo TRS, LLC) ("Royal Palm").

-Beginning in 2013, and as further described below, the Company, through its wholly-owned subsidiary, also began to serve as the external manager of Orchid, and from this arrangement the Company receives management fees and expense reimbursements.
+Beginning in 2013, and as noted above, the Company, through its wholly-owned subsidiary, Bimini Advisors Holdings, LLC ("Bimini Advisors"), began to serve as the external manager of Orchid and from this arrangement the Company receives management fees and expense reimbursements.
 In addition, the Company receives dividends from its investment in Orchid common shares.
 The Company is self-managed and self-advised.